 Personal & Community Associations

 Mr. Bernard is an active aircrew member in the Civil Air Patrol (CAP).
 Having started as a cadet while in high school, Gus now serves the CAP as a corporate Legal Officer, as an Assistant Inspector General and Assistant Legal Officer for the Texas Wing, and as Communications Officer and Assistant Operations Officer of Hobby Senior Squadron in Houston.

 Mr. Bernard is also a licensed amateur radio operator and member of the Amateur Radio Emergency Service (ARES) in Harris County.
 ARES members operate organized communication networks for governmental and emergency officials, especially after disasters that damage regular lines of communications.
 And, he is a trained SKYWARNÂ® severe weather spotter, and a member of the Houston Community Emergency Response Team (CERT).

 Mr. Bernard previously served as Treasurer of the Houston Chapter, American Association of Individual Investors (AAII), on the Board of Directors of the Potomac-Patuxent Chapter, Trout Unlimited, and on the Board of Directors of the Village of Owen Brown.

-When he finds time, Mr. Bernard also enjoys sailing, fishing and golf.
+When he finds time, Mr. Bernard also enjoys sailing, fishing and operating radio equipment.